Continued Fractions and Factoring: Conclusions

 where the complementary error function $\mbox{erfc}(x)$, and the exponential integral function $E_1(x)$, can be closely approximated \cite[p.297-299]{hand}

-Then, as a last observation, according to \cite[Proposition 5.6.11, p.262-263]{cohen} the series in equation (\ref{eqhR}) converges exponentially.
-A few numerical experiments, with small numbers $N <10^{10}$, in truth very small in comparison to $10^{200}$, indicate that an approximation of the order $O((\ln N)^2)$ is achievable by taking $O((\ln N)^2)$ terms in the series; it remains to prove that this balance holds for every $N$.
-Then, arguably, a fast (possibly polynomial) algorithm for factoring is achievable simply by combining results of Dirichlet, Shanks, and the above observations, which were suggested by Legendre's finding that continued fractions permit the representation of primes as the sum of two squares to be explicitly computed.
+As a last observation, the arguably, a fast (how fast is open) algorithm for factoring is achievable by combining results of Dirichlet, Shanks, and the above observations, which were suggested by Legendre's finding that continued fractions permit the representation of primes as the sum of two squares explicitly computed.

+\paragraph{Acknowledgement.} The very useful and constructive suggestions of the unknown referee, who pointed out several misprints, incompleteness, and provided the Example \ref{ex3} are gratefully acknowledged.
+I also thank Karan Khathuria and Simran Tinani, PhD students at the University of Zurich, for their careful reading of a preliminary version of the paper, and for pointing out several misprints, errors, and imprecisions.